meshery/meshery/docs/pages/concepts/logical/relationships.md

 Patches in Meshery relationships utilize strategies and references (mutatorRef/mutatedRef) for the from and to fields.
 These convey the property path that will be updated as the relationship is created.

 ### Cavets and Considerations
-1. If user creates a hierarchical-inventory relationship between `pod` and any other high level kubenetes resources like `deployment` or `statefulset`.
-After the relationship is established.
-Unfortunately, there’s no system to remove the extra pod configuration automatically in this situation.
-This can result in duplication, where both the pod and deployment have similar configurations.
+1. If the user creates a `Hierarchical Inventory` relationship between `Pod`, `Job`, and any other high-level Kubernetes resources like `Deployment`, ' StatefulSet`, or `CronJobs`, after the relationship has been established unfortunately, there’s no system to remove the extra pod configuration automatically.
+If the design is not configured with `labels` `selectors` and `replicas` appropriately, there's a possibility of additional resources getting provisioned when deployed. eg: The relationship between a Pod and deployment can result in 2 Pods (1 pod coming as part of deployment resource) and 1 Deployment.
 It’s important to be aware of this possibility and manage configurations carefully to avoid unexpected issues during deployment

 # Itemizing your Relationship Definitions in your Meshery deployment